Rule 26, Federal Rules of Civil Procedure: A Disclosure Guide for Expert Witnesses

 Overall, the Rules can provide information about proceedings that may help orient an expert witness to the process.

 Rule 26 covers a number of details related to the parties’ duty to disclose certain information to one another.
-This rule includes the responsibility to disclose information about witnesses each party intends to call at trial.
+This rule includes the responsibility for the disclosure of witnesses, including information about witnesses each party intends to call at trial.

 In Rule 26(a)(2), the Federal Rules of Civil Procedure provide rules for disclosing expert witnesses.
 Subsection (A) creates a duty to disclose “the identity of any witness [a party] may use at trial to present evidence under Federal Rule of Evidence 702, 703 or 705.”